If you live in a free, democratic society, it is difficult to imagine how Nazi Germany worked. It’s natural to ask: why didn’t the Jews just leave?

 - USHMM articles: Germany: Jewish Population in 1933, The “Night of Broken Glass” and Children during the Holocaust;

-- Into the Arms of Strangers (book by Mark Jonathan Harris and Deborah Oppenheimer, and film trailer) about the Kindertransport;
+- Into the Arms of Strangers (book by Mark Jonathan Harris and Deborah Oppenheimer) about the Kindertransport;

 - Trains to life, Trains to death: a memorial for the Kindertransport designed by Kindertransport survivor and artist Frank Meisler at the Friedrichstraße train station in Berlin.
 Similar sculptures are located at Liverpool Street Station and in Gdansk, Poland;